Richard Baillie

 Richard T. Baillie is a British–American economist and statistician who is currently the A J Pasant Professor of Economics at the Michigan State University.
 He is also part time professor at King's College, London, and Senior Scientific Officer for the Rimini Center for Economic Analysis in Italy, and also on the Executive Council of the Society for Nonlinear Dynamics in Econometrics (SNDE).

-Education and Career
+Education and career

-He obtained his PhD from the London School of Economics & Political Science, where his doctoral advisors were Kenneth F. Wallis and James Durbin.
+Richard Baillie obtained his PhD from the London School of Economics & Political Science, where his doctoral advisors were Kenneth F. Wallis and James Durbin.
 He also has an MSc from the University of Kent and a BSc from Middlesex University.

 He is an elected fellow of the American Statistical Association, the Journal of Econometrics and also the International Institute for Applied Econometrics.
 He was also given the Distinguished Faculty Award at Michigan State University.

 He has held full time appointments at the University of Birmingham, Georgetown University, Queen Mary University of London and the Michigan State University.
 He has been Research Fellow at the Australian National University also been visiting professor at the University of California San Diego, University of Toronto, Wayne State University and Arizona State University.